silently/wsmock/README.md

 - then `runWs` possibly writes a message (typically with `WriteJSON` or `WriteMessage`) -> recorder serverWriteCh channel -> forwarded by the recorder to each assertion defined on it

 Here are some gotchas:
-- `conn.Send(message any)` ensures messages are processed in arrival's order on the same `conn`, but depending on your WebSocket server handler implementation, there is no guarantee that messages sent on **several** conns will be processed in the same order the were sent
+- `conn.Send(message any)` ensures messages are processed in arrival's order on the same `conn`, but depending on your WebSocket server handler implementation, there is no guarantee that messages sent on **several** conns will be processed in the same order they were sent
 - all messages sent to the WebSocket server handler (`conn.Send(message any)`) or written by it (`WriteJSON` for instance) go through 256 buffered channels on wsmock `Recorder` type
-- the `Recorder` stores all the messages written by the server handler: indeed some assertions needs to know the complete history of messages to decide their outcome
+- the `Recorder` stores all the messages written by the server handler: indeed some assertions need to know the complete history of messages to decide their outcome
-- **but** the message history is cleared after each run (`wsmock.Run(t, timeout)` or `rec.Run(timeout)`)
+- **but** the message history is cleared after each run (`wsmock.Run(t, timeout)` or `rec.Run(timeout)`), which is important to know if you make several runs in the same test

 ## wsmock output